-Think back to the last two weeks.
+Think back on the last two weeks.
 How many meetings did you sit through where you thought this is a complete waste of time?

 Regardless of the role you typically play in meetings, Whether you are the meeting planner, facilitator, or an attendee, and that meeting is with your team, colleagues, or your son’s Soccer team, you can turn those boring, pointless, and unproductive meetings into valuable events for all attendees.

-In this article, you’ll learn some tips on having better meetings, from determining when and how to plan a meeting to figuring out meeting logistics, facilitating the meeting, and following up to ensure what attendees say they do happens.
+In this article, you’ll learn some tips on having better meetings, from determining when and how to plan a meeting to figuring out meeting logistics, facilitating the meeting, keeping stakeholders on topic, and following up on action items.

 How to Manage Meetings Effectively